 Expertise

-Ann holds appointments for clients as attorney, and executor and trustee.
+Ann has held appointments for clients as attorney, and executor and trustee.
 She has also been appointed as Deputy by the Court of Protection and as an Independent Executor and Administrator by the Courts.

 Career History